 Custom Properties (BusinessTopic): a set of data values associated with a topic, that can be edited by the user in the Mindjet 11 UI.
 The values are shown in a grid underneath the topic.
 The grid can be expanded or collapsed with

+Mindjet for Windows API

 an arrow icon on the topic itself.
 Custom Properties are a specific type of Business Topic.
 In Mindjet 11, Custom Properties are called “Topic Properties” in the UI, although they are still called Custom Properties inside the Object Model.

 Document: a map or related document displayed in a single MDI child window.
 Maps are the most commonly used documents, but a document may also refer to a map part, a template, a map marker set or a map style.
 Only maps and map parts can be opened in a document window.
 There is always one active document, which is the document window that has focus.